stefdasca/statement-translator/Kilonova/0700-0799/Processed_0784.md

 ## Explanation

 The obtained numbers: $212$ (initial), $122$, $221$. $212$ has $6$ divisors, $122$ and $221$ have $4$ divisors each.
 Thus, the number with the highest number of divisors is $212$.
 The largest proper divisor is $106$ (divisor of the number $212$).

----

-I have double-checked the statement for any potential grammar or syntax errors and corrected them according to the rules of the English language.